Menu

 city: str

-Why it’s wrong: Without Field(description=...), the LLM has no guidance. “city” could mean birth city, current city, or favorite city.
-You’ll get inconsistent results.
+Why it fails: With no Field(description=...), the LLM guesses. “city” could mean birth city, home city, or dream city.
+You get random results.

 python